syncthing/syncthing/dev/building.rst

 (Debian, RPM, ...) you almost certainly want to use ``-no-upgrade`` as well to prevent the built in upgrade system from being activated.

--  ``go run build.go -version v0.10.26 -no-upgrade tar`` -- build a
-   tar.gz distribution of syncthing for the current OS/arch, tagged as ``v0.10.26``, with upgrades disabled.
+``go run build.go -version v0.10.26 -no-upgrade tar`` Builds a tar.gz distribution of syncthing for the current OS/arch, tagged as ``v0.10.26``, with upgrades disabled.

 .. _building-with-docker: